OfficeDev/office-js-docs-pr/docs/develop/make-office-add-in-compatible-with-existing-com-add-in.md

 ## Equivalent behavior for users

-When an equivalent COM add-in is specified in the Office Add-in manifest, Office for Windows will not display your Office Add-in's user interface (UI) if the equivalent COM add-in is installed.
+When an equivalent COM add-in is specified in the Office Add-in manifest, Office on Windows will not display your Office Add-in's user interface (UI) if the equivalent COM add-in is installed.
 Office only hides the ribbon buttons of the Office Add-in and does not prevent installation.
 Therefore your Office Add-in will still appear in the following locations within the UI:

 - Under **My add-ins**
 - As an entry in the ribbon manager

 > [!NOTE]
-> Specifying an equivalent COM add-in in the manifest has no effect on other platforms like Office for the web or Mac.
+> Specifying an equivalent COM add-in in the manifest has no effect on other platforms like Office on the web or Mac.

 The following scenarios describe what happens depending on how the user acquires the Office Add-in.